-The County of Los Angeles Department of Public Health is adopting a staged approach, supported byscience and public health expertise, to enable schools serving students from kindergarten through grade12 to reopen safely.
-In addition to the conditions imposed on schools by the State Public Health Officerand the California Department of Education, schools must also be in compliance with these employeeand student safety and infection control protocols.
+The County of Los Angeles Department of Public Health is adopting a staged approach, supported by science and public health expertise, to enable schools serving students from kindergarten through grade12 to reopen safely.
+In addition to the conditions imposed on schools by the State Public Health Officer and the California Department of Education, schools must also be in compliance with these employee and student safety and infection control protocols.

-Note that pursuant to the Temporary Targeted Safer at Home Health Officer Order that schools that aredetermined by the Department of Public Health to have an outbreak (3 or more cases within a span of 14days) must close for 14 days.
-This closure requirement applies to children programs that are operatingon the school campus before, during, or after normal school hours.
-This includes, but is not limited to,Day Care for School-Aged Children, Camps, and Youth Sports Programs.
+Note that pursuant to the Temporary Targeted Safer at Home Health Officer Order that schools that are determined by the Department of Public Health to have an outbreak (3 or more cases within a span of 14 days) must close for 14 days.